strogo/goal/index.md

 ---
 ## Overview
 ### The idea
-Sunplate is a set of independent utilities.
+A minimalistic, 100% customizable solution in a form of independent utilities.
+The list of currently supported ones includes:

 * `sunplate create` - create a skeleton application.
 * `sunplate run` - start a file watcher and task runner.